danielchristiancazares/freespace2/docs/PLAN_REFACTOR_TEXTURE_MANAGER.md

 - Deferred GPU resource release
 - LRU eviction when bindless slots are exhausted

-While the current implementation uses "state-as-location" (container membership defines state) for much of its state machine, several design-philosophy violations remain.
-These violations introduce representable invalid states that the code compensates for at runtime through guards, retries, and sentinel values.
+Prior to this refactor, the implementation used "state-as-location" (container membership defines state) for much of its state machine, but several design-philosophy violations remained.
+These violations introduced representable invalid states that the code compensated for at runtime through guards, retries, and sentinel values.

-**Goal**: Refactor the texture manager so that invalid states become compile-time or data-structure errors rather than runtime conditions.
+**Outcome**: The texture manager has been refactored so that invalid states become compile-time or data-structure errors rather than runtime conditions.

 ---